 Sufferers of dental anxiety also typically find the smells, sounds (such as drills), and sights of dental surgery overwhelming.
 In some cases, simply seeing a dentist in a white coat can trigger dental anxiety.

 Dental fears can even be associated with extreme childhood fears.
 These fears may include the dark, thunder, certain animals, imaginary figures, or being alone in a dentist's chair as a child.

-Laughing gas (anxiolytic) consists of nitrous oxide that patients receive through inhalation.
+Laughing gas (anxiolysis) consists of nitrous oxide that is administered through inhalation.
 Combining local anesthesia and laughing gas during dental procedures reduces feelings of anxiety, pain, and fear.

-These sedatives help manage anxious patients under conscious sedation and may be taken:
+Oral sedatives help manage anxious patients under conscious sedation.
+They may be taken:

 IV sedation, also referred to as deep sedation, is a conscious form of sedation.
 The drug makes patients very sleepy and almost completely unaware of their surroundings.
 Dentists use this type of sedation during oral surgeries.

 Modern IV sedatives consist of benzodiazepines, such as diazepam or valium.
 The drugs act in the central nervous system (CNS) to reduce anxiety and produce hypnotic sensations.

 An IV sedation acts very quickly after administration and the effects can last for a few hours after treatment is complete.

 Under IV sedation, most patients do not remember anything during the procedure.
 However, they remain completely conscious.
 Your dentist can also easily wake you up at any time.